-In the world in which we live there is much discrimination, of many different types.
+In the world in which we live, there is much discrimination, of many different types.
 Speciesism is a form of discrimination.
-Discrimination occurs when someone is given less moral consideration than others or treated worse than others for an unjustified reason.1 There is discrimination against certain human beings based on their sex, skin color, sexual preference, and for many other reasons.
+Discrimination occurs when someone is given less moral consideration than others or treated worse for an unjustified reason.1 There is discrimination against certain human beings based on their sex, skin color, sexual preference, and for many other reasons.

 In the following links the arguments against speciesism briefly presented here are explained in more detail:

 Those who are discriminated against are often exploited.
 It is possible to discriminate against others but still treat them well.
 However, it is discrimination to treat someone less well than we treat others for arbitrary, and therefore unjust, reasons, such as skin color or sex.